seantansey/react_firebase_auth_starter_kit/README.md

-This repo was created to be an email authentication included starter kit with firebase.
-Includes a signup and login page.
+This repo was created to be an email authentication included starter kit for React apps with firebase.

+Includes a generic signup and login page with minimal styling.

 <img src="images/login.png" width="35%">